Devadasi: Reformists and abolitionists

-Evolution of Bharathanatyam
+Evolution of Bharatanatyam

 Rukmini Devi Arundale, a theosophist trained in ballet, sought to re-appropriate the Devadasi dance traditions in a context perceived respectably by Indian society which had by then adopted the western morales.
 She altered the dance repertoire to exclude pieces perceived as erotic in their description of a deity.
 She also systematized the dance in a way that incorporated the extension and use of space associated with dance traditions such as ballet.
-The product of this transformation was a new version of Bharatnatyam, which she taught professionally at the Kalakshetra school she established in Madras.
-Bharatnatyam is commonly seen as a very ancient dance tradition associated with the Natyasastra.
-However, Bharatnatyam as it is performed and known today is actually a product of Arundale's recent endeavour to remove the Devadasi dance tradition from the perceived immoral context associated with the Devadasi community and bring it into the upper caste performance milieu.
-She also adopted a lot of technical elements of Ballet into the modified form of Bharathanatyam.
-To give the dance form a measure of respect E Krishna Iyer and Rukmini Devi Arundale proposed a resolution at a 1932 meeting of the Madras Music Academy to rename Sadiraattam as "Bharatanatyam" or Indian dance.
+The product of this transformation was a new version of Bharatanatyam, which she taught professionally at the Kalakshetra school she established in Madras.
+Bharatanatyam is commonly seen as a very ancient dance tradition associated with the Natyashastra.
+However, Bharatanatyam as it is performed and known today is actually a product of Arundale's recent endeavour to remove the Devadasi dance tradition from the perceived immoral context associated with the Devadasi community and bring it into the upper caste performance milieu.
+She also adopted a lot of technical elements of ballet into the modified form of Bharatanatyam.
+To give the dance form a measure of respect E Krishna Iyer and Rukmini Devi Arundale proposed a resolution at a 1932 meeting of the Madras Music Academy to rename Sadirattam to "Bharatanatyam" or Indian dance.